andersonarorjdev/GetEasyMyAdress/README.md

 <h4>A simple, but much usefull tool, that will help you to take data about your location, Try now and you will love it!🌝 </h4>

 > I know, that have a lot of apps with the same porpose, but, they are not pratical!
-With GetEasyMyAdress you can find data about a especific CEP.
+With GetEasyMyAdress you can find data about a especific CEP.📍

 > So...why don't try to use it?🤔 I promise, you will LOVE!🚀